opnfv/sfc/docs/development/design/architecture.rst

 OVS NSH patch workaround
 ++++++++++++++++++++++++

-When using NSH with VXLAN tunnels, its important that the VXLAN tunnel is terminated in the SF VM.
+When using NSH with VXLAN tunnels, it is important that the VXLAN tunnel is terminated in the SF VM.
 This allows the SF to see the NSH header, allowing it to decrement the NSI and also to use the NSH metadata.
 When using VXLAN with OpenStack, the tunnels are not terminated in the VM, but in the "br-int" OVS